WO/MEN'S GENDER & RESOURCE CENTER (WGRC)-

 Yes!
 Male students, administrators and faculty members are encouraged to participate in our programs.
 Gender equity is an issue that concerns men and women.

-7. How can I find out what is happening at the Wo/Men's Center?
+6. How can I find out what is happening at the WGRC?

-Check out our Events link for current programming . . .groups, talks, presentations....
-Watch for fliers on campus bulletin boards or stop by Room 216.
+Check out our calendar on the CPO main page for current programming . . .groups, talks, presentations....
+Watch for fliers on campus bulletin boards or stop by Room 214.

-8. How can I get involved with the Wo/Men's Center?
+8. How can I get involved with the WGRC?

-Students are welcome to join ongoing groups.
-Internships are available through the Women's Studies Department each year.
+Students are welcome to attend workshops, programming and events hosted by WGRC/CPO.
+Additionally, internships are available each year.
 Stop by the Center or call 632-9666 for more information.